 Improving the effectiveness of the board is a priority for leading organizations everywhere.
 We have developed a proprietary tool to assess the effectiveness of boards which combines survey as well as one-on-one interview results – all conducted in a non-attributive and confidential manner – to produce a fact-base of improvement opportunities.

-The BEI combines quantitative information, international best practices, and board member opinions to create a comprehensive picture of board performance.
+The Board Effectivess Intiatives (BEI) combines quantitative information, international best practices, and board member opinions to create a comprehensive picture of board performance.
 In addition, the BEI serves as a platform to engage board members in the creation of a board improvement plan, in order to ensure board members have the resources they need to more easily and effectively fulfill their roles.
 The BEI is conducted over a 3-stage process:

 Stage 1: Anonymous, online survey completed by all board members and the board secretary